ahmadawais/awesome-random-stuff/readme.md

+### October 5, 2021
+- [Fly.io](https://fly.io/) - Deploy App Servers close to Your Users.
+Make your applications 80% faster by running on physical servers in cities where your users are.
 ### September 27, 2021
 - [On Fire illustrations](https://onfire.craftwork.design/?ref=producthunt) - High-quality interface assets for designers and startup creatives
 - [The Best Cold Email Guide](https://www.coldemailguide.co/?ref=producthunt) - Get tactical advice on 11 pages of no-bs content.
 See real-life examples from many industries.
 Learn from 48 case studies from idea-phase to scaling-phase.